 Always Get All the Facts

 It is essential to get the names, addresses and phone numbers of everyone involved in the accident.
-A description of the vehicle, year, make, and model as well as the licence plate number can also be helpful.
+A description of the vehicle, year, make, and model as well as the license plate number can also be helpful.
 Also, be sure to get the other driver’s insurance company and policy number.
 If there were witnesses, try to get their contact info.

 Photograph and Document the Accident